Trees For Life

 Trees for Life is a program that gives thousands of olive trees to farmers starting out, as well as smaller farmers and those whose trees or lands have been destroyed by Israeli forces.
-Since 2006, the project has planted over 80,000 trees (81,069 to be exact)!
+Since 2006, the project has planted almost 100,000 trees (97,769 to be exact)!

-Grassroots support: When you buy tins of Canaan olive oil a contribution of one dollar for each tin goes to the program.
-In addition, a number of solidarity commuities sell tree sponsorships and work directly with the PFTA.
+Grassroots support: A number of solidarity commuities sell tree sponsorships and work directly with the PFTA.
 The Trees for Life project is solely funded by grassroots movements abroad and solely invested in the Palestinian fair trade movement in Palestine.
 This project helps offset the enormous destruction of olive trees by the Israeli occupation army in Palestine.

 Olive and Almond trees: Palestine is known for olive trees.
 There is another tree in Palestine that has been cultivated for centuries, and shares the rocky terraces with the olive tree, and that is the Almond tree.
 Palestine has grown superb almonds for centuries, our sun and rich soil is perfect for almonds known for their large size, crunchy texture and sweet flavor..
 PFTA womens cooperatives shell them for pressing or sun drying, and the almond husks are ground and used as nutritous flour for bread and biscuit making.
 Nothing is wasted in Palestine!

 Canaan is growing a world market for almonds from Palestine.
 Almonds are used as ingredients for other foods, or are pressed fresh into almond oil for cooking and cosmetics.
 Companies like Lush Cosmetics, and Swiss Air are using Palestinian almonds from Canaan.
 Our farmers fly high!

 How you can help: You can support Trees for Life and plant olive trees and almond trees in Palestine.
 Consider planting trees to commemorate Earth Day.
 They make great gifts that give twice!
 Please visit The Land of Canaan Foundation website to donate trees for Palestine.
 Our farmers thank you.
 Together, we keep Palestine alive.